 Getting outside is an important aspect of mental health.
 Scientific studies have shown that being out in nature, breathing fresh air, decompressing, allowing our dogs to sniff, all have positive impacts on our health and well-being.

 Moving the body freely and being away from technology helps us connect with our dogs and be more present.

-Adjusting to your dog’s needs while they age is important as well.
+Adjusting to your dog’s needs while they age is important as well, even if you’re just beginning to explore how to start hiking with your dog.
 It can be a challenge to accept that your dog is aging and not capable of doing the same things as before, but the bond can still be strong.
-Sully reminds Marissa to slow down in nature and to be more in the moment.
+Sully reminds me to slow down in nature and to be more in the moment.